The Two Weight Inequality for the Hilbert Transform: A Primer: Applications of the Main Inequality

 where $ k _{w} (z) \coloneqq \frac { (1- \lvert w\rvert ^2 ) ^{1/2}} { 1- \overline w z}$ is the reproducing kernel.

 Also in \cite{sarasonConj} is an argument of S.~Treil that a Poisson $ A_2$ condition is necessary condition for the boundedness of the composition:

 where $ P$ denotes the Poisson extension to the unit disk.
 Sarason wrote that \emph{`It is tempting to conjecture that the last condition is also sufficient for the boundedness of $ T _{g} T _{\overline h}$.'} This statement, widely referred to as the Sarason Conjecture, is of interest in both the Hardy and Bergman space settings.
-(In the latter case, see the striking resolution, due to Aleman-Pott-Reguera \cite{13041750}.)
+(Aleman-Pott-Reguera \cite{13041750} have resolved the conjecture in the negative in a Bergman space setting.
+A striking argument in which they prove the boundedness of the Bergman projection is \emph{equivalent to} the boundedness of the positive part of the Bergman projection.
+This allows a much simpler counterexample to be identified.)

 The connection with the two weight problem for the Hilbert transform is indicated by the diagram from \cite{MR1294717}*{\S5}, see Figure~\ref{f:Sarason}.
 In the diagram, $ M _{\overline h}$ is multiplication by $ \overline h$ and $ P_+$ is the Riesz projection from $ L ^2 $ to $ H ^2 $.
 The boundedness is equivalent to